niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-So now as we have resolved the problem,  I will inform the development team of the problem by reopening the ServiceNow ticket and by closing the Story.
+So now as we have resolved the problem,  I will inform the development team of the problem by reopening the ServiceNow ticket and by closing the Incident.